Spirit of Japan (Extrait de Parfum) by Elixir Attar

 AtTheScenterAtTheScenter 1 year ago

-that sounds wonderful again, I must try it out
+That sounds wonderful again, I have to give it a try!

 Translated · Show originalShow translation